This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 Request for Enhancement (RFE) QM002405247: 'Request quarterly updates be provided for embedded JRE associated with any TSCO components' is being used to track the request to remove or refresh the embedded Java Run Time (JRE) environment associated with the TSCO Agent and other TSCO components.

-The TSCO Agent version 10.5.00 and 10.7.01 packages for Linux have already been rebuild with a current embedded JRE version and the packages available on the EPD site have been replaced.
+The TSCO Agent version 10.5.00 and 10.7.01 packages for Linux have already been rebuilt with a newer embedded JRE version and the packages available on the BMC EPD site have been replaced.

-Here is the md5sum of the new TSCO Agent packages for Linux:
+Here is the md5sum of the new TSCO Agent packages for Linux (updated April 2018):

 New Image : af74fbee0d6138629e3e385e420bcb64 *TSCO_Agent_ver10.5.00_Linux_x86_x86-64.tar